-2017-2018 was the first year of the academy trust's 5 year Development Plan, which has the overarching aim, "To work together to provide excellent opportunities and maximise life chances for all children and young people, regardless of their background".
-One important area of focus was to develop and embed leadership and management structures, systems and policies to support the continued development and growth of the new academy trust.
-The Dartford Grammar School for Girls' ambitious Development Plan had very clear objectives and aims, with 5 priority areas: leadership & management, teaching & learning, behaviour and welfare, student outcomes and the Sixth Form.
+2019-2020 was the third year of the academy trust's 5 year Development Plan, which has the overarching alm, "To work together to provide excellent opportunities and maximise life chances for all children and young people, regardless of their background".
+The trust continued to develop and embed leadership and management structures, systems and policies to support the continued development and growth of the academy trust.
+The Dartford Grammar School for Girls' ambitious Development Plan had very clear objectives and alms, with 5 priority areas: leadership & management, teaching & learning, behaviour and welfare, student outcomes and the Sixth Form.

-The 2018 GCSE results were outstanding.
-In a year when almost all GCSEs were graded for the first time using the new 9-1 system, and with the increased challenge of the new courses, the academy trust was delighted with the outcomes.
+The 2020 GCSE results were outstanding once again.
+In a very challenging year with results being awarded through the centre-assessed grades process, the academy trust was delighted with the outcomes.

-- % Grade 9 18%
+- % Grade 9 22%

-- % Grade 8-9, or A 45% (previous highest % of A 30%)
+- % Grade 8-9, or A\ 48%

-- % Grade 7-9, or A/A 68%
+- % Grade 7-9, or A\/A 73%

-- % Grade 6-9, or A-B 87%